-More than half the world's population lives in cities and urban areas-creating tremendous challenges (and opportunities) to uphold the promise of the city for decent living conditions (UN-HABITAT, 2014).
-Contemporary Urban Issues (CUI) is a research methods and ethics course, designed to provide you with tools to gather and analyze data, develop arguments and participate in debates about the city we want.
-The focus of this course is your own research: your Comparative Analysis (CA) Project.
-The readings and activities in this course will provide you with the research skills and tools needed to identify and analyze challenges common to cities, and to distinguish common urban challenges from others that are rooted in particular histories and social geographies.
+More than half the world's population lives in cities and urban areas-creating tremendous challenges as well as opportunities to uphold the promise of the city (UN-HABITAT, 2014).
+Contemporary Urban Issues (CUI) is a research methods and ethics course, designed to provide you with tools that to gather and analyze data, develop arguments and participate in debates about the city we want.
+The foundation of this course is your own research: your Comparative Analysis Project.
+The readings and activities in this course will provide you with the research skills and tools needed to identify and analyze challenges commonto cities, and to distinguish common urban challenges from others that are rooted in particular histories and social geographies.
 Moreover, the course will allow you to develop strategies to make meaningful comparisons, particularly concerning configurations of political, economic, and social power as they manifest in urban and peri-urban spaces.
 We will accomplish this with a combination of class discussions based on readings and practical exercises (workshops) that weave experiential learning with more formal academic activities.
 All these activities are aimed to nurture your final Comparative Analysis (CA) research project.

 The research process demands systematic work, patience, consistency, persistence, curiosity, and creativity.
 Answers to your question or argument that frames your final CA paper do not come easily.
+During the course of the semester you will develop the habit and refine the craft of careful observation and detailed note-taking.
+This will be the foundation for your semester long CA research project.
 In short, the purpose of this course is to foster a sense of curiosity and provide you with the tools to teach yourself how to learn: how to develop and refine a research question?
 How to collect and analyze information that will allow you to answer that question?
 How do you plan to separate the 'interesting' from the 'important' pieces of information that will allow you to persuasively answer your question?
 How to formulate an argument that will improve/challenge our understanding on the ways cities work, what are the forces shaping them and/or how people make sense and organize practices in the process of building the city they/we want?

-You will begin addressing these questions in New York City and will reconsider them in Buenos Aires, Barcelona and Cape Town.
-In the final week of Barcelona and at the end of the semester in Cape Town, you will also present your individual Comparative Analysis (CA) project.
+You will begin addressing these questions in New York City and will reconsider them in São Paulo, Barcelona and Cape Town.
+In the final week of the semester in Cape Town, you will engage in a semester synthesis that addresses these questions comparatively and you will also present your individual Comparative Analysis (CA) project.